yuo-ki/interview-code-test/task1/README.md

 Convert parameter format of file processing method passed into the `fs` module.

 ## Areas to be optimized
-- Considering time, when implementing user authentication, the username and password are hardcoded in the code.
+- Considering time, when implementing user authentication, I used the built-in encryption module of Node.js.
-- Password plaintext storage is not appropriate.
+- Store the encrypted login password in the configuration file to avoid storing password with plain text in the code.
 ### Other methods
+1. Replace the built-in encryption module with a more secure encryption algorithm
-1. Obtain from configuration files or databases
+2. Obtain from database
-2. JWT
+3. JWT
-3. Single sign-on
+4. Single sign-on
-4. OAuth
+5. OAuth
-5. Session
+6. Session

 ## Refactoring and Optimization
 - Firstly, after understanding ES6 modularization, the require method used at the beginning was changed to import method.
 - Secondly, after understanding the streaming processing, the originally adopted file synchronous reading method was changed to streaming processing.
 During the processing, asynchronous situations need to be handled.

+## Note
+For the convenience to verify code function, the login password is recorded here, and the value is `mss_password`.